indifferentengine/ModularPedalboard/README.md

 # 3D Printing

-I've printed these parts in PLA at 60% infill and gigged with it extensively.
-It's shown no signs of wear or braking, and we are a band that abuse our equipment.
-So, I'm not too worried about how sturdy the plastic parts are.
-However, you could choose to print in PETG or ABS if you wanted to increase the durability of your board.
+I print these parts in PLA at 60% infill with 0.32 layer height.
+All parts print without supports.

 # How To Build